 Sugar adhirasam/ Ariselu is a delicious fried indian sweet usually prepared during festivals like diwali.
 Adhirasam is often considered as complex sweet, as it gets little tricky while making ball consistency sugar syrup, and this plays key role in making this sweet.
 Sugar adhirasam ingredients and making is same as regular adhirasam replacing only one ingredient jaggery.
 I tried making adhirasam only twice when I was newly married, and this became a nightmare for me after I gave birth last year.
 Today keeping my little girl engaged on one side, somehow I managed get these right even this time after years.
 For the below recipe homemade flour works better than store brought, but mine came out perfect even with store bought ones as I couldn’t grind it because of my little diva and today was really cloudy day as well.
 I have added few notes below the making to make it easy for beginners.
-So lets get to the making!
+You can try making adhirasam with karupatti/ Palm jaggery too like this KARUPATTI ADHIRASAM.
+So let’s get to the making!

 - Rice Flour – 1 cup

 - Cardamom powder – ¼ tsp

 How to make sugar adhirasam with step by step images

 - In a pan/ pot add sugar and water.
 Mix well and allow it to boil in medium flame until it reaches smooth ball consistency.(Smooth ball consistency is achieved after string consistency, which means when your add a drop of sugar syrup in water it should not dissolve and you should be able to make soft ball )